jackh1999/ECE445/notebooks/Dorian Tricaud/README.md

 ### Ethics & Safety
 Unknown Ethical and Safety concerns currently.
 Don't put your finger by the sharp probes.
 Ensure calibration/accuracy before delivery to user?
 Point to discuss at TA meeting.

+# September 17, 2024

+## TA Meeting

+### Logistics
+Currently planning on keeping the same time slot each week, will input availability to the PACE document.
+Normal office hours will be available, orange boxes are dissapearing

+### Block Diagram
+Certain connections need more labels, will update and correct.
+Potentially add the

+### Ethics and Safety
+Few ideas and examples provided, mainly the FA22 Team 1 Proprosal.

+### High Level Requirements
+Update to full complete sentences.
+Add a few qualitative sentences about the features.
+Be modest at first as anything we put down are going to be required for the final design.

+### Github/Notebook
+Single notebook being updated by multiple users if fine, we need to upload the link to the PACE My Project tab.

+### Tolerance
+Add error rates.
+Potentially use the datasheets, and various calculations.
+SPICE can be used, but more than likely will be too complex and need input.

+### PCB Design Review
+Keep posted, we should keep in mind to ensure preparation.
+Shipping will likely take a week, we should keep that in mind to potentially have multiple PCB versions with alterations in case delays occur.